|

 several candidates for each multi-member

-between different candidates from the same party.
+also between different candidates from within the

-elected.
+correspondingly less.
 The elected body is far

 more representative

-This is obviously a good
+This is a good thing for

-thing for democracy, whether the elected body is
+democracy, whether the elected body is the

-executive of a small organization. * * * * * * * |
+representation it receives. * * * * * * * |

 |||